uktrade/platform-tools/dbt_platform_helper/COMMANDS.md

 - `--database <text>`
   - The name of the database you are copying
 - `--from-vpc <text>`
-  - The vpc the environment you are copying from is running in
+  - The vpc the environment you are copying from is running in.
+Required unless you are running the command from your deploy repo
 - `--to-vpc <text>`
-  - The vpc the environment you are copying into is running in
+  - The vpc the environment you are copying into is running in.
+Required unless you are running the command from your deploy repo
 - `--help <boolean>` _Defaults to False._
   - Show this message and exit.